riongull/notes/virtual_private_server_setup.md

 * https://www.youtube.com/watch?v=DbPDraCYju8
 * https://gist.github.com/learncodeacademy/5850f394342a5bfdbfa4

-The primary intended use case for this guide is for setting up a server to host a (single) [dash masternode](http://www.dashmasternode.com).
-The steps can, however, be used more generally for various purposes, and need only slight modification if you wish to later set up multiple masternodes.
+The primary intended use case for this guide is for [setting up a (single) dash masternode](https://github.com/riongull/notes/blob/master/dash_masternode_setup.md).
+The steps can, however, be used more generally for various purposes, and need only slight modification to set up multiple masternodes later.

 For the dash masternode use case, the server you are about to set up *is* your masternode, *not* your local Dash-Qt wallet.
 Your local Dash-Qt wallet (set of private and public key pairs) holds the masternode collateral payment, but all of the functions (and required uptime) related to running a masternode is being done on the remote server you are setting up.
 Your dash funds are *not* stored on this server.